ylansegal/pglogical_poc/README.md

 $ docker-compose start
 ```

 This will start two containers: a `producer` and a `subscriber`.
-Things to note:
+Note that:
 - The default database, user and password are set in the [underlying image for postgres 9.5.13][postgres-image]
 - The producer is mapped to the local 5433 port.
 - The subscriber is mapped to the local 5434 port.